drhdev/rclone_backup_to_onedrive/README.md

    **Note:** The repository includes a `requirements.txt` file for easy installation of dependencies.

-### 6. Test the Script Manually
+### 6. Test the Scripts Manually

-Before scheduling automated backups, it's essential to verify that the script operates correctly.
+Before scheduling automated backups and monitoring, it's essential to verify that the scripts operate correctly.

 #### Step-by-Step Guide: